2i2c-org/docs/admin/howto/manage-users.md

 ### Finding usernames

-Access is granted or revoked based on `usernames`, and these depend on the kind of (authentication provider)[admin/configuration/authentication] your hub is using.
+Access is granted or revoked based on `usernames`, and these depend on the kind of [authentication provider](admin/configuration/authentication) your hub is using.
 In general, it matches whatever the visible 'username' in your authentication provider is.
 The table below lists the available providers, and how to determine their username.